The Pilgrim’s Baptist Church

 Babcock Presbyterian Church

-Choir practice will be held Tuesday at 6:30 p.m and each Tuesday thereafter at the same time.
+Choir practice will be held on Tuesday at 6:30 p.m.
+New choir members are welcome.

-The Blessing Box is now open outside the church building 24/7 as a community service to anyone in need.
+The Blessing Box is open outside the church building 24/7 as a community service to anyone in need.
 People may “take what you need” and anyone who is able to “give what you can.”
-This could include nonperishable food items as well as personal hygiene items and baby needs.
+Items include personal hygiene items and baby needs.

 The church is located at 25 Maxson St. For more information, visit babcockpresbyterianchurch.com.

 WESTERLY — Sunday worship will be held at 8 and 10 a.m.

 The Reverend Dr. Wayne C. Eberly’s sermon is “A Joyful Journey” from Psalm 133, “Behold how good and pleasant it is when brothers and sisters live together in unity.”

 Andrew Wallace, director of music and Arts Ministry and Grace Urrico, organist/pianist lead in music.
 The Chancel Choir will sing “This Is God’s Church” by Pethel at the 10 a.m. service.